 After the global financial crisis of 2008-2009, regulators realized that a standardized tool was needed to identify entities that participate in the global financial markets.
-The Global Markets Entity Identifier or “GMEI ,” is a unique code that is assigned internationally to a single firm or organization involved in a financial transaction using a standard format in accordance with the ISO 17442 standard.
-The GMEI has been endorsed by regulators worldwide, it allows transactions to be reported in a consistent manner anywhere in the world, and it enhances market transparency by enabling transactions and risk to be analyzed on a global basis.
-Click here to access the GMEI Utility database or to find out more about who should use the GMEI.
+The Legal Entity Identifier or “LEI,” is a unique code that is assigned internationally to a single firm or organization involved in a financial transaction using a standard format in accordance with the ISO 17442 standard.
+The LEI has been endorsed by regulators worldwide, it allows transactions to be reported in a consistent manner anywhere in the world, and it enhances market transparency by enabling transactions and risk to be analyzed on a global basis.

 The International Swaps and Derivatives Association (“ISDA”) develops and maintains industry standard documentation (“ISDA documentation”) used worldwide by derivatives industry participants.
 As the derivative markets grew and changed, ISDA started to issue protocols in 1998 to address industry standard legal and contractual changes for use by ISDA compliant parties.
 With the advent of new regulations after the 2008/2009 financial crisis, ISDA has issued a couple of protocols to help U.S.-based swap participants comply with the implementation of the Dodd-Frank Act: ISDA August 2012 DF Protocol and ISDA March 2013 DF Protocol.
 Both protocols are related to CFTC rulemakings.
 The August 2012 protocol addresses changes to existing documentation of the swap trading relationship.
 The March 2013 protocol also addresses existing documentation of the swap trading relationship but expands it to include covenants, representations, notices, and bilateral delivery requirements that respond to Dodd-Frank.
 The March 2013 protocol also includes a Protocol Questionnaire, which lets counterparties make certain elections related to their trading relationship under Dodd-Frank.